U.S. Route 20 in New York: Central New York

-While NY 5 heads north from the split towards Syracuse and the Thruway, US 20 keeps to its easterly heading, following East Genesee Street out of the city, proceeding past Auburn Correctional Facility to the Onondaga County line.
+While NY 5 heads north from the split toward Syracuse and the Thruway, US 20 keeps to its easterly heading, following East Genesee Street out of the city, proceeding past Auburn Correctional Facility to the Onondaga County line.
 Here, NY 41A comes in from the south at the western end of the village of Skaneateles, a community at the north end of the eponymous lake, the last Finger Lake along US 20.
 NY 321 leaves to the north in the center of town, and NY 41A's parent route, NY 41, begins its long journey to the Southern Tier on the other side of Skaneateles.
 US 20 continues east for another 1.25 mi out of the village to the south end of NY 175, after which it starts trending southward, returning to two lanes.

 The landscape starts to grow hillier as it begins to cross the glacial moraines of the less populated reaches of southern Onondaga County.
 About 3 mi east of NY 175, US 20 is briefly joined by NY 174, which goes to Otisco Lake, the easternmost Finger Lake.
 The southward trend continues for another 6 mi to an intersection with NY 80, a signed east–west route running north–south at this point.
 East of NY 80, it drops into the Onondaga Creek valley to connect to the northern terminus of NY 11A 4 mi to the east before climbing the next ridge to LaFayette, where it intersects I-81 at exit 15 and meets its paralleling surface route, US 11 at junctions 0.5 mi apart.
 At this point, US 20 is 15 mi south of the Thruway.

 From LaFayette, it drops into another deep valley, curving around an area known as Big Bend, prior to climbing back up 5 mi towards the crest of the ridge at Pompey.
 Here, US 20 and NY 91 intersect at an elevation of 1700 ft above sea level.
 After another 2 mi, the road drops down into the Limestone Creek valley and crosses into Madison County as it curves back up into higher ground.
 Another 2 mi brings US 20 to the eastern terminus of NY 92, the south end of Cazenovia Lake and the village of Cazenovia itself.
 Its main street is marked by a brief concurrency with NY 13, a long, curving north–south route that comes from the cities of Ithaca and Cortland to the south.